Homemade Corn Tortillas

 post featured image

 Have you ever tried making your own tortillas?
 These three-ingredient homemade masa harina tortillas are easy as uno…dos…tres!
-All you need is masa harina, salt, hot water, and a tortilla press.
 Once they’re done cooking, you can go ahead and load them up with your favorite fillings for a fantastic and flavorful meal!
 Taco Tuesday?
 Why not Taco Everyday?!

 Masa harina literally means “dough flour.”
 It’s a kind of flour made from dried corn kernels that are cooked and then soaked in a lime solution (calcium hydroxide, not the fruit) to make hominy.
 The soaking process is what gives corn tortillas that distinct sour flavor that makes them taste so refreshing.
 Masa is what you get when you mix the masa harina with water to form a corn dough essential to various staples in Mexican cuisine, such as tortillas and tamales.